 - Note–Here are brief descriptions about special bond designations.

-- Not Issued–You changed the ‘ Value As Of ’ date to a date before the bond was issued.
+- NI.
+Not Issued–You changed the ‘ Value as of ’ date to a date before the paper bond was issued.

-- Not Eligible for Payment–Bonds with issue dates of January 2003 or earlier can’t be cashed until they are at least six months old.
-Bonds with this designation can’t be cashed until they are at least 12 months old.
+- NE.
+Not Eligible for Payment–Bonds with this designation can't be cashed until they are at least 12 months old.

 - P5–Bonds issued May 1997 or later that are less than five years old include a three-month interest penalty.

-Now you can save your inventory so you can update your bond values quickly and easily.
-All you need to do is use your browser's built in saving function.
-Click “View/Print/Save List”' and then when the list appears, click “File” and 'Save As' and name your inventory.
-Make sure that you save your file as an "HTML Only" file and click 'Save'.
-You've saved your file!
+You can save your inventory so you can update your paper bond values quickly and easily.
+All you need to do is use your browser's built-in saving function.
+Click the "Save" button in the results area and then when the list appears, click "File" and 'Save As' and name your inventory.
+Make sure that you save your file as an "HTML Only" file and click 'Save.'
 If you'd like more detail, check out our Instructions for Saving Your Inventory Page.

 If you saved your inventory on the main Calculator screen and then attempt to reopen the file, you will get a page that has words on the left-hand side of the screen and you won’t immediately see your data.